 The ICONIQ Growth Enterprise Five

-ICONIQ Growth is proud to have partnered with more than 90 B2B SaaS companies to date.
-Working closely with these exceptional leaders has given us a deep understanding of what strength looks like at all stages of company growth—from first-revenue to IPO and beyond.
+ICONIQ Growth is proud to have partnered with 100+ SaaS companies to date.
+Working closely with these exceptional leaders has given us a deep understanding of all stages of company growth—from the first million dollars in revenue to IPO and beyond.

-Based on financial and operating metrics from ICONIQ Growth’s SaaS partnerships and select public companies , we publish an annual in-depth research report that illuminates the data behind effectively scaling a B2B SaaS company.
-Explore our 2022 Topline Growth & Operational Efficiency report here.
+Based on financial and operating metrics from certain of ICONIQ Growth’s SaaS partnerships and select public companies*, we analyze the drivers of success behind effectively scaling SaaS companies each year.

 Through this research, we’ve identified five key metrics we believe are highly representative of a SaaS company’s overall growth and efficiency.
 While our quantitative evaluation of software businesses is always tailored to the nuances of a company’s industry, product, sales motion, and more, we’ve found the “ICONIQ Growth Enterprise Five” to be consistently strong indicators of a company’s long-term success.